phoenixframework/phoenix_live_view/guides/server/error-handling.md

     Repo.get!(organizations_query, params["org_id"])

-The code above builds a query that returns all organizations that belongs to the current user and then validates that the given "org_id" belongs to the user.
-If there is no such "org_id" or if the user has no access to it, an `Ecto.NoResultsError` exception is raised.
+The code above builds a query that returns all organizations that belongs to the current user and then validates that the given `org_id` belongs to the user.
+If there is no such `org_id` or if the user has no access to it, `Repo.get!` will raise an `Ecto.NoResultsError` exception.

 During a regular controller request, this exception will be converted to a 404 exception and rendered as a custom error page, as [detailed here](https://hexdocs.pm/phoenix/custom_error_pages.html).
-LiveView will react to exceptions in three different ways, depending of where it is in its life-cycle.
+LiveView will react to exceptions in three different ways, depending on where it is in its life-cycle.

 ### Exceptions during HTTP mount